Creating Services and Service Policies

 The search uses the Advanced Search mode that lets you use "AND" or "OR" for multiple search criteria.
 For more information, see Performing an Advanced Search.

-2. On the Status Policy tab for a device service, you can add annotations for the policies in the template.
+2. On the Service Policy tab for a device service, you can add annotations for the policies in the template.
 When a new user uses the template on another system, your annotations can help that user understand the purpose of this policy.

 1. To leave an annotation for a service policy or rule, click the annotation icon () next to the rule or tab.
 Type your annotation text in the Annotation window and click Save.
 The annotation icon now displays as solid blue, while empty annotation icons contain a plus sign.